 If you’re stuck, here are a few details to consider including:

-If you’re struggling with what to say in your About section and need some time to think and brainstorm, check out our Professional Summary Workbook.
-Make a copy to get started.
+If you’re struggling with what to say in your "About" section and need some inspiration, check out these LinkedIn Summary Examples.

 This is the part of your LinkedIn profile that functions most like a resume (which we’ll cover later on in the guide).
 Here, you’ll want to list out your military experience and include bullet points that explain the main responsibilities you had as a service member.
 A few suggestions as you’re working through this section: